Last updated on July 3rd, 2022 at 01:10 pm

-The part that interested me was not so much the changing style, although I get it–who needs a 35-pound wedding dress that will probably never be worn again and that cost so much your conscience requires you to preserve and store it for the rest of your days at no small expense?
+The part that interested me was not so much the changing style, although I get it–who needs a 35-pound wedding dress that will probably never be worn again that costs so much that your conscience requires you to preserve and store it for the rest of your life at no small expense?

-But the part I liked was that some brides are spending as little as $40.
-I spent $80 for mine, back in 1986.
+Now, some brides are spending as little as $40.
+I paid $80 for my wedding gown, back in 1986.
 I got it at Loehmanns, a chain of off-price department stores.
-I wore it on a number of occasions other than my wedding, too.
-(My ex spent $900 on his suit, but let’s not go THERE.)
+I wore it on several occasions other than my wedding, too.
+(My ex-husband spent $900 on his suit, but let’s not go there.)

 2. Less Elaborate Desserts.

-Don’t get me wrong, I have a kind of stunned fascination with watching The Cake Boss, but I’ve actually never sampled a wedding cake–or any large, heavily decorated cake, for that matter–that tasted anywhere near as good as it looked.
+Don’t get me wrong; I have a kind of stunned fascination with watching TLC’s popular show, The Cake Boss.
+Still, I’ve never sampled a wedding cake–or any large, heavily decorated cake, for that matter–that tasted anywhere near as good as it looked.

-And did you know that the number of slices usually prices a wedding cake is usually priced by the slice?
-It can cost as much as $12 per slice.
-Yikes.
-I like the idea of an ice cream sundae bar, or a tier of cupcakes.
-Cara says, how about Whoopie Pies?
+And did you know that the number of slices usually prices a wedding cake?
+It can cost as much as $12 per slice or more.
+Yikes!
+I like the idea of an ice cream sundae bar or a tier of cupcakes.
+Cara Davis says, “How about Whoopie Pies?”
 Yum.

 3. Food Carts instead of Salmon en Croute.

-Remy used to be a wedding planner, and she told me that if you order the exact same food for two events, and one is a wedding, the wedding price will be significantly higher.
+One of my dear friends used to be a wedding planner, and she told me that if you order the same food for two events, and one is a wedding, the wedding price will be significantly higher.
 Why?
 Just because they can, I guess.
-The bride is feeling like she’s being showered with gifts and cash, and the least she can do is feed the people doing the showering.
+The bride feels like she’s showered with gifts and cash, and the least she can do is feed the people doing the showering.

-The caterer has her at an emotional disadvantage.
+The caterer has the wedding couple at an emotional disadvantage.
 I say, bring in a taco truck!
-Or any kind of truck for that matter–they’re getting to be all the rage.
+Or any food truck for that matter–they’re all the rage.
 You can find falafel trucks, gourmet burger trucks, pizza trucks, all kinds of trucks.

-One trend that strikes me wrong is something Cara called “alternative gift registries.”
-That’s a polite way to say registering for cash instead of for china.
-My hesitation is that I don’t think one should ever assume a gift will be given, and then on top of that presume to say what the gift should be.
+This new trend strikes me wrong.
+It’s a polite way to say, “We are registering for cash instead of for china.”
+My hesitation is that I don’t think one should ever assume a gift from a wedding guest or anyone who receives an invitation and then dictate what the gift should be.

-The drama and stress of planning this wedding for a full year was so compelling that when the wedding was over a kind of emotionless twilight settled over the poor guy.
+The drama and stress of planning this wedding for a full year were so compelling that when the wedding was over, a kind of emotionless twilight settled over the poor guy.
 He couldn’t figure out where all the excitement had gone.
 I still wonder what happened when the bills started rolling in.

 For myself, I might say that even a cheap wedding costs too much.

-Why?
-Because our accountant told us that being married was a bad tax move.
-So we made our commitment to one another privately.
-We didn’t have it catered, and I didn’t buy a new dress.
-Every couple of days we renew our vows by clinking glasses.
-His is beer, and mine is wine from Trader Joe’s.
+Because our accountant told us that being married was a wrong tax move, so we decided to make our commitment to one another privately.
+We didn’t have the occasion catered, and I didn’t buy a new dress.
+Every couple of days, we renew our vows by clinking glasses.
+His is beer, and mine is a wine from Trader Joe’s.

-Now THAT’s cheap, and so far it’s sticking.
+Now that’s cheap, and so far it’s sticking.
 Maybe I’m better at this financial savviness dream than I first thought.